keu/docs/guides/kubepod-operator.md

 ![Kubernetes Cluster Connection](/img/guides/kubernetes_cluster_connection.png)

 The components of the connection can also be set or overwritten at the task level by using the arguments `config_file` (to specify the path to the `KubeConfig` file) and `cluster_context`.
-Setting these parameters at the level of `airflow.cfg` has been deprecated.
+Setting these parameters in `airflow.cfg` has been deprecated.

-### Example: Using the KubernetesPodOperator to run a script in another language
+### Example: Use the KubernetesPodOperator to run a script in another language

 A frequent use case for the KubernetesPodOperator is running a task in a language other than Python.
 To do this, you build a custom Docker image containing the script.